 Dr. Sally Pelon (M-Sm) Dr. Lihua Huang (Sn-Z)

 371C DeVos Center 351C DeVos Center

 Phone: 616-331-6588 Phone: 616-331-6623

 Students are also offered support for mentoring.
 Faculty members providing professional advisement and mentorship are expected to:

 - Augment the information provided to the students by the CCPS Advising Center, located on Pew campus, DeVos Center, 217C.

-- Provide advice and counsel regarding the University and community, social work profession career/employment planning, special projects, practicum experiences.
+- Provide advice and counsel regarding the University and community, social work profession career/employment planning, special projects, volunteer and field placement experiences.